wolfSSL/wolfTPM/docs/SWTPM.md

 The SWTPM interface is not compatible with TIS or devtpm (/dev/tpm0).
 Transport is a socket connection by default, but can also be a UART.

+This implementation only uses the TPM command interface typically on port 2321.
+It does not support the Platform interface typically on port 2322.

 Software TPM implementations tested:
 * https://github.com/kgoldman/ibmswtpm2 or https://sourceforge.net/projects/ibmswtpm2/files/
 * https://github.com/microsoft/ms-tpm-20-ref